analyticalmindsltd/smote_variants/README.rst

 ..
 [RWO_sampling] Zhang, Huaxzhang and Li, Mingfang, "RWO-Sampling: A Random Walk Over-Sampling Approach to Imbalanced Data Classification" , Information Fusion, 2014, pp.

 ..
-[NEATER] B. A. Almogahed and I. A. Kakadiaris, "NEATER: Filtering of Over-sampled Data Using Non-cooperative Game Theory" , 2014 22nd International Conference on Pattern Recognition, 2014, pp. 1371-1376
+[NEATER] Almogahed, B. A. and Kakadiaris, I. A., "NEATER: Filtering of Over-sampled Data Using Non-cooperative Game Theory" , 2014 22nd International Conference on Pattern Recognition, 2014, pp. 1371-1376

 ..
-[DEAGO] C. Bellinger and N. Japkowicz and C. Drummond, "Synthetic Oversampling for Advanced Radioactive Threat Detection" , 2015 IEEE 14th International Conference on Machine Learning and Applications (ICMLA), 2015, pp. 948-953
+[DEAGO] Bellinger, C. and Japkowicz, N. and Drummond, C., "Synthetic Oversampling for Advanced Radioactive Threat Detection" , 2015 IEEE 14th International Conference on Machine Learning and Applications (ICMLA), 2015, pp. 948-953

 ..
-[Gazzah] S. Gazzah and A. Hechkel and N. Essoukri Ben Amara, "A hybrid sampling method for imbalanced data" , 2015 IEEE 12th International Multi-Conference on Systems, Signals Devices (SSD15), 2015, pp. 1-6
+[Gazzah] Gazzah, S. and Hechkel, A. and Essoukri Ben Amara, N. , "A hybrid sampling method for imbalanced data" , 2015 IEEE 12th International Multi-Conference on Systems, Signals Devices (SSD15), 2015, pp. 1-6

 ..
 [MCT] Jiang, Liangxiao and Qiu, Chen and Li, Chaoqun, "A Novel Minority Cloning Technique for Cost-Sensitive Learning" , International Journal of Pattern Recognition and Artificial Intelligence, 2015, pp. 1551004